Kaffaljidhmah2/DL_PaperList/README.md

 # Paper List : Deep Learning Modern Techniques

-*Preliminary draft.
+*Remains to be updated.
 Not for wide circulation.*

 ---